bioinform/somaticseq/README.md

 <b>Dockerized Pipelines</b>
 * The docker repo for SomaticSeq is at https://hub.docker.com/r/lethalfang/somaticseq/.
-* We also have run script generators for the dockerized somatic mutation callers at [utilities/dockered_pipelines](utilities/dockered_pipelines).
+* We also have automated script generators for the dockerized somatic mutation callers at [utilities/dockered_pipelines](utilities/dockered_pipelines).
 The documentation for those scripts are in Section 4 of the [User's Manual](docs/Manual.pdf "Documentation").
 * The pipeline to generate training data out of your own sequencing data based on [BAMSurgeon](https://github.com/adamewing/bamsurgeon) is located at [utilities/dockered_pipelines/bamSimulator](utilities/dockered_pipelines/bamSimulator).
 * The limited alignment pipeline to generate BAM files based on GATK's best practices is at [utilities/dockered_pipelines/alignments](utilities/dockered_pipelines/alignments).